Marak/natman/README.md

      natman open <internal private port> <requested public port>

-**Example:** Open internal port 22 to the world
+**Example: Open internal port 8000 to the world**

-     natman open 22
+     natman open 8000

 *Note: If no requested public port is specified, public port will be auto-assigned*

-**Example:** Open internal port 22 to the world on port 800
+**Example: Open internal port 8000 to the world on port 9000**

-    natman open 22 8000
+    natman open 8000 9000

+*Note: If the requested public port is not available, one will be auto-assigned*

 ## Built in services